 Whether you want a jam-packed adventurous itinerary or would rather let your mood guide each of your days, Tahiti has it all.

 Be a Beach Bum

-Tahiti is the latest top beach destination, after all.
-And one of the most strikingly beautiful sights on this South Pacific island is the black volcanic sand.
+Tahiti is one of the top beach destinations, so you can expect it to have some of the most beautiful beaches in the world.
+One of the most strikingly beautiful sights on this South Pacific island is the black volcanic sand.
 Experience something different at each of these must-see spots:

 About ten miles east from Papeete along the northern shore of Tahiti, Papenoo Beach is frequented more by surfers than sunbathers.
 Its midnight black sand is soft and provides a perfect place to lay around and watch those brave enough to catch the big waves.
 It’s free to visit Papenoo Beach, but we recommend picking up a snack in Papeete before heading out for your beach day.

 Another beautiful black sand spot is Lafayette Beach, about five miles east of Papeete.
 It stretches about 2,600 feet along the northern coast of Tahiti, providing plenty of room for sunbathers and swimmers to spread out and enjoy the bay and lush, tropical backdrop.

 La Plage de Maui Beach

 Travel down to Tahiti Iti and along the southern shore to find La Plage de Maui, a completely different beach experience.
 With pearly white sand, La Plage de Maui boasts a different look compared to the black volcanic sands of most of Tahiti’s beaches.
 Keep in mind that this beach—with its Instagrammable setting—is a draw for most tourists, so expect it to be busy.
 You can spend an entire day here, laying on the sand, swimming in the Bay of Tapueraha or the nearby lagoon, munching on fresh seafood at the snack bar or local cafes and strolling through the rain forest.